 Vatican Website - for news, information and Church teachings from Pope Francis and the universal Catholic Church.

-We also encourage you to begin praying to God regularly.
-The Our Father and the Hail Mary prayers below may be a good start.
-The Our Father is the model of all prayer, given to us by Jesus himself.
+If you are not doing so already, we encourage you to begin praying regularly and nurture your relationship with God.
+The Our Father and the Hail Mary prayers below are a good place to start.
+The Our Father is the model of all prayer, given to us by Jesus Christ himself.
 With the Hail Mary prayer, ask for our Heavenly Mother to help you in your search for the truth and to strengthen you in your faith.

 The Our Father Prayer